Website Structure: How to Plan and Analyze ItМануалы

 In this post, I’m going to tell you what the website structure is, why it's crucial to optimize it, and how to analyze structure using Netpeak Spider.

 1. What Is Website Structure?

-The website structure for search robots is its internal links.
+The website structure (or website architecture) for search robots is its internal links.
 The more links go to a page, the higher its priority within the website, and the more times the search engine crawls it.
 Search engines will do their utmost to crawl any website without specific directions.
 If you work out a clear structure, it’ll ease search engine's understanding of your website.

 So, the structure has a positive effect on how search engines crawl and index your content.
 Meanwhile, it also influences the audience.
 The website perception is being increasingly tied to ranking in SERP.

 The structure can be defined by:

 - Click depth – the number of clicks from the main page.

 - Informational or semantic structure – it gives an understanding of what kind of pages are there on the website and how they cover semantic demand.

 - URL depth – the number of slashes in the URL.
 Sometimes, the website structure is displayed in the address tab for ease of perception.